AC Optimal Power Flow

 Subsequently, the updated set of constraints can be examined as follows:

-This representation may not provide the most accurate portrayal of the generator's power output behavior.
-In reality, there is a tradeoff between the active and reactive power outputs of the generators, and JuliaGrid has the capability to integrate this tradeoff into the optimization model.
-For more details, please refer to the tutorial on Power Capability Constraints.
+This representation may not fully capture the generator's power output behavior due to the tradeoff between active and reactive power outputs.
+JuliaGrid can incorporate this tradeoff in its optimization model.
+For more information, see the tutorial on Power Capability Constraints.

 Power Piecewise Constraints